 |Round 14: Prices||Good||Good|

 |In-depth review||Shopify review||BigCommerce review|

 |Trial Period||Try Shopify free for 14 days||Try BigCommerce free for 14 days|

-If you are more of a video person you can also just lean back and watch our video reviews:
+If you are more of a video person, you can also just lean back and watch our video reviews:

 This includes adding each product and variants, shipping fees, tax information and more.
+Plus making any design and layout changes to the storefront.
 Which is why both platforms offer a number of tools to help you get started.

 |Quick tour to help you get started||No||Yes|

-|Support documentation||Yes, (Tax Settings page for example)||Yes (SSL Overview for example).|
+|Support documentation||Yes, (Tax Settings for example)||Yes (SSL Overview for example).|

 |Adding products and variations||Very easy||A few more clicks to make|

 |Integration with external apps.||Yes – Quickbooks, Xero and Freshbooks are supported.||Same|